Skip to content

 Opportunity-to-Territory Assignment

 When an account belongs to multiple territories, the opportunity is assigned to the territory whose Territory2Type has the lowest priority number (highest precedence).
-If you get this wrong, forecast rollups will be inaccurate.
-Always align Territory2Type.Priority with your compensation and forecasting model.
+If this mapping is wrong, forecast rollups will be inaccurate.
+Always align Territory2Type.Priority with the compensation and forecasting model.

 CTA Scenario Patterns